maubanel/UE5-Static-Meshes/lightmap/README.md

 ![no light map errors in scene](images/NoLightMapErrors.jpg)

-Here is an example of a model with lightmap errors and you would see a different color where the UV's are incorrect.
+Here is an example of a model with lightmap errors and you would see a different color where the UV's are incorrect (on the wings there are overlapping UV's).

 ![light map errors in scene](images/LightMapErrors.png)